gleechi/gleechi.github.io/pages/0.15.0/unity/unity_component_vggraspeditor.md

 By this follows that:

-* All scenes will use the same grasps, since the .db file is saved in and loaded from the project.
+* All scenes will use the same added grasps, since the .db file is saved in and loaded from the project.
 * If you you are using a version control system and want to share the data with others, you have to commit the .db file to the repository.